 Kilims: A Unique Blend of Art and Craftsmanship

 Kilims are a type of Turkish rug made from interweaving the warp and weft threads of different colors to result in a flat-weave.
 With no knots tied onto the weft tightly the warp, and no resulting pile, the rug is often thinner and softer, lays flatter and can be used as a cover or wall-hanging, as well as area rug.
 Typically, in the basic form of the flat-weave, the cotton or wool weft threads wrap tightly around the warp threads, creating blocks of solid color.
 These different blocks may be separated vertically or diagonally, creating the thin ‘slit’ we see at changes in color.
-More intricate weaving techniques take a similar base, and by adding different threads over the weft threads, create more detail, pattern and styles that reflect the region or tradition from which they come.
+More complex weaving techniques take a similar base, and adding different threads over the weft threads creates more detail, pattern and styles that reflect the region or tradition from which they come.

 Characteristics of Kilim Rugs

 Kilim rugs are typically made from wool, although they can also be made from other material as silk or cotton.
 The wool used in Kilim rugs is usually sourced from local sheep and goats, and is hand-spun into yarn.
 The yarn is then dyed using natural dyes made from plants, insects, and minerals, resulting in a wide range of vibrant colors.

 Kilim rugs are created using a flat-weaving technique, which involves weaving the yarn back and forth across the carpet using warp threads.
 Unlike traditional rugs, which have a pile or tufted surface, Kilim rugs have a smooth surface.
 This gives them a distinctive look and texture that is prized by collectors and homeowners alike.